-Before the competition, your company is tasked with simulating Raman spectrometer using either a laser or light.
-At the competition, you are tasked with using your simulated Raman spectrometer to illuminate areas of sediment to determine if it is contaminated.
+Before the competition, your company is tasked with simulating a Raman spectrometer using either a laser or light.
+At the competition, you are tasked with using your simulated Raman Laser to illuminate areas of sediment to determine if it is contaminated.
 Provided that you are able to illuminate the area, you will be given simulated Raman spectra to analyze and help you determine which area is contaminated.
 Once you have determined which area is contaminated, you must collect a sediment sample and two crabs.
 Finally, you must remediate the contamination by placing a cap over the area.

-- Using a simulated Raman spectrometer to determine if contaminants are present in two areas 5 points - Collecting samples from the contaminated area - Collecting two clams from the contaminated area and returning them to the surface 5 points each (10 points total) - Collecting a sediment sample from the contaminated area and returning it to the surface up to 30 points - 100 ml or more of agar 30 points - Less than 100 ml but more than 10 ml- 10 points - less than 10 ml of agar 0 points - Placing a cap over the contaminated area 15 points identified, companies must collect a sediment sample and two clams from that area.
+- Using a simulated Raman spectrometer to determine if contaminants are present in two areas 5 points. - Collecting samples from the contaminated area - Collecting two clams from the contaminated area and returning them to the surface 5 points each (10 points total). - Collecting a sediment sample from the contaminated area and returning it to the surface up to 30 points - 150 ml or more of agar 30 points - Less than 150 ml but more than 10 ml 10 points - less than 10 ml of agar 0 points - Placing a cap over the contaminated area 15 points

+Companies must first use a simulated Raman spectrometer to determine if contaminants are present in two areas on the pool bottom.
+Only one of the areas will be contaminated.
+Once the contaminated area is identified, companies must collect a sediment sample and two clams from that area.
 These collection steps may be done in either order; companies may collect the sediment sample first then the clams or vice versa.
 Companies must place a cap over the contaminated area.
 Companies may return the sediment sample and clams to the surface either before or after capping the contaminated area.
 However, once the cap is placed, no additional samples can be collected.
 Companies may alternate between the steps of the Health: Environmental Cleanup task and the other product demonstration tasks.